epocum/IPFS-Gateway-Post/README.md

 # Whisper----Ipfs--Gateway-
-How Ipfs can interact with the entire epocum network from outside
+How Ipfs can interact with the epocum network from IPFS